kelp-hq/oss/development.md

 If the Changelogs job fails then developer mst provide CHANGELOGS by running the `rush change` and answer the question.

-The job `bump-versions` is automatically triggered for now.
+The job `bump-versions` is manually triggered for now.
 The `publish-packages` will only publish to anagolay registry automatically when the parent task is success

 # Very useful commands: